ceph/ceph-csi/examples/README.md

 `../../deploy/{rbd,cephfs}/kubernetes`.
 You can override this path by running `$ ./plugin-deploy.sh /path/to/my/manifests`.

-## Creating CSI configuration for RBD based provisioning
+## Creating CSI configuration

-**NOTE:** This section is not required for cephfs based provisioning, and SHOULD be skipped.

-For RBD based provisioning, the CSI plugin requires configuration information regarding the Ceph cluster(s), that would host the RBD based block devices.
-This is provided by adding a per-cluster identifier (referred to as clusterID), and the required monitor details for the same, as in the provided [sample config map](./rbd/csi-config-map-sample.yaml).
+The CSI plugin requires configuration information regarding the Ceph cluster(s), that would host the dynamically or statically provisioned volumes.
+This is provided by adding a per-cluster identifier (referred to as clusterID), and the required monitor details for the same, as in the provided [sample config map](./csi-config-map-sample.yaml).

 Gather the following information from the Ceph cluster(s) of choice,